Best Cheap Gaming PC Desktop Under $400 Dollars, Build A Console Killer in 2020

 It is hard to find good lower budget builds out there which is why I decided to do one at $400 and I believe you will love building this gaming PC! 🙂

 Best Gaming PC Build Under $400

-To start it all off we are using the Intel G4400 CPU and GIGABYTE GA-H110M-A Motherboard.
-This inexpensive combination will be plenty of power to keep up with the rest of the machine and offers a nice upgrade path to an i5 or i7 down the road should you choose.
-The G4400 is really a great chip for the money.
+To start it all off we are using the AMD Ryzen 3 3200G and MSI’s Pro Series Micro ATX Motherboard.
+This inexpensive combination will be plenty of power to keep up with the rest of the machine and offers a nice upgrade path to an Ryzen 5 or 7 down the road should you choose.
+The 3200G is really a great chip for the money.
 You can see it being used in even my $500 gaming PC build as well.

-Next up on the list is 8GB of DDR4 2400 RAM, 1TB Hard Drive and a 400 watt power supply.
+Next up on the list is 16GB of DDR4 3200 RAM, 480GB SSD and a 550 watt power supply.
 Everything is pretty strait forward here and I would say plenty for the budget with one caveat.
 I’d recommend getting 16GB of RAM.
 This is a awesome amount to have at this builds price point.

-Last up is the center piece of the build in the form of a graphics card.
-We are going with a very powerful GeForce GTX 1050 2GB GPU.
-As usual the largest portion of the budget is going towards the graphics card in this build because, after all, it is a gaming PC.
-The GTX 1050 is ample power to be able to run your top modern PC games on decent settings and games like WOW or League of Legends maxed out.
-At the end of the day you will fly past the limitations of a gaming console with this $400 console killer.
+The last thing to talk about is onboard graphics that comes with the Ryzen 3200G.
+Due to this being a hyper budget gaming PC build, we don’t have budget for a dedicated GPU.
+However you will have ample power to be able to run your top modern PC games on decent settings and games like WOW or League of Legends maxed out.
+At the end of the day you will fly past the limitations of a gaming console with this $400 PC.